Prof Roger Reddel

-Professor Roger Reddel (BSc (Med) MBBS PhD FRACP FAAHMS FAA) has been Director of Children's Medical Research Institute (CMRI), and the Sir Lorimer Dods Professor, Sydney Medical School, University of Sydney, since 2007.
+Professor Roger Reddel (AO BSc (Med) MBBS PhD FRACP FAAHMS FAA) has been Director of Children's Medical Research Institute (CMRI), and the Sir Lorimer Dods Professor, Sydney Medical School, University of Sydney, since 2007.
 He is also Head of CMRI's Cancer Research Unit, Director of CellBank Australia and Co-Director of ProCan®.

 He obtained his medical degrees from the University of Sydney, trained in medical oncology at Royal Prince Alfred Hospital, and is a registered medical practitioner and Fellow of the Royal Australasian College of Physicians.
 Roger completed a PhD in cancer cell biology at the Ludwig Institute for Cancer Research in the University of Sydney's Department of Cancer Medicine, and received an NHMRC CJ Martin Fellowship and a Fulbright Fellowship to undertake postdoctoral research at the National Cancer Institute, Bethesda, Maryland, USA.

 He returned to Sydney to establish the Cancer Research Unit at CMRI, with the support of Cancer Council NSW's Bicentennial Fellowship.
 He continued to receive major support from Cancer Council NSW, including being awarded the Carcinogenesis Fellowship for ten years, and Program Grants for ten years.
 His team has also been supported by Cancer Institute NSW, Australian Cancer Research Foundation, the Judith Hyam Memorial Trust Fund for Cancer Research, NSW Ministry of Health, National Breast Cancer Foundation, Medical Research Future Fund, and the National Health and Medical Research Council of Australia.